 - Obtaining a dangerous drug through fraud: Class 3 felony

 - Transporting a dangerous drug for sale: Class 2 felony

-If you are convicted of possessing meth for sale, possessing equipment to manufacture meth, manufacturing meth, or transporting meth, you will be sentenced to a minimum of 5 years in state prison – with the maximum sentence being 15 years.
-If you were previously convicted of a similar drug crime, you could face a maximum of 20 years in prison.
+Suppose you are convicted of possessing meth for sale, possessing equipment to manufacture meth, manufacturing meth, or transporting meth.
+In that case, you will be sentenced to a minimum of 5 years in state prison – with the maximum sentence being 15 years.
+If you were previously convicted of a similar Drug drug crime, you could face a maximum of 20 years in prison.

 Arrested for a Methamphetamine-Related Drug Crime?